kendrickcc/odm-azure-wf1/README.md

 ### Terraform State Destroy

-Sometimes the state file becomes out of sync, probably due to a change outside of Terraform, i.e. using the AWS Dashboard.
+Sometimes the state file becomes out of sync, probably due to a change outside of Terraform, i.e. using the Dashboard.
 This will be evident when Destroy workflow fails.
 Run this workflow to reset everything.

 ## OpenDroneMap